Cori Fellows Program

 Call for Applications

 The Gerty and Carl Cori Independent Fellows program recognizes outstanding graduate student scientists by giving them the opportunity to transition directly from their graduate training to independent fellow positions where they have the freedom to pursue their own research agendas.
-Fellows design their own research programs and recruit one or more mentors from the Department of Biochemistry & Molecular Biophysics in the School of Medicine at Washington University in St. Louis.
+Fellows design their own research programs and recruit one or more mentors from the Department of Biochemistry & Molecular Biophysics (BMB) in the School of Medicine at Washington University in St. Louis.
 A generous stipend and research budget ensure the independence of the Fellow, with mentors acting as collaborators who provide laboratory space, access to equipment, and advice on both scientific directions and career development.
+We hope this program will help prepare the next generation of academic leaders.

 Terms of appointment

-• Fellows will be appointed for a period of three years, with renewal on an annual basis.
-The anticipated starting date will be July 1 or September 1, 2023.
+• Fellows will be appointed for a maximum period of three years, with renewal on an annual basis.
+The anticipated starting date will be dependent on when the application is received (see below for submission dates).

 • A stipend of $80,000 with annual increases.